18vijayb/TwitchChatVideoRenderer/README.md

 # TwitchChatVideoRenderer

-What: This repository downloads twitch chat to a video file
+## About
+The code will generate an equivalent video of twitch chat, with Twitch, BTTV, and FFZ emotes included.
+All it requires is a twitch json file, which can be downloaded with TCD.

 TCD: https://github.com/PetterKraabol/Twitch-Chat-Downloader

+## Usage
 How to use (only linux machines):
 1. [Install FFmpeg](https://ffmpeg.org/download.html).
 I prefer using [homebrew](https://brew.sh/).
-Simple `brew install ffmpeg`
+Simply `brew install ffmpeg`
-2. Install the dependencies in requirements.txt
+2. Python interpreter and pip.
+Install dependencies with `pip install -r requirements.txt`
+3. Twitch dev credentials - client-id and client-secret - from [here](https://dev.twitch.tv/console/apps/).
+Make an account, create a dummy app, and grab the credentials.

+python TCVR.py --help for more detailed info

+python TCVR.py --client_id {YOUR CLIENT ID} --client_secret {YOUR CLIENT SECRET} --output {OUTPUT DIRECTORY} --video {Twitch VOD ID} --start_time {START TIME OF CHAT} --duration {DURATION OF CHAT}

+You only need client_secret and client_id on first run.
+After that you only need

+To fine tune your video, check out ChatSettings.py

+## More Information

+FFmpeg processing time varies by CPU.
+It takes me about 2 minutes to generate a 5 minute chat file.

 The code will generate an equivalent video of twitch chat, with emotes and all.
 All it requires is a twitch json file, which can be downloaded with TCD.

-Anyway, this is just part of a codebase that I worked on and I am proud to share.
-Reach out to me for demo videos and I will be more than glad to share them with you.

-Please message me with any questions with questions otherwise.

-Thanks again :)
+Open any issues if you have questions or email me.
+This is part of a bigger project.

+Leave a star if it works for you!